caramirezal/caramirezal.github.io/README.md

 ## Personal web page -- WORK IN PROGRESS --

-The template used to construct this website was develloped by <a href="https://github.com/randal-sean-harrison/academic-website-template" title="Randal Sean Harrison">.
+The template used to construct this website was develloped by <a href="https://github.com/randal-sean-harrison/academic-website-template" title="develloper"> Randal Sean Harrison</a>.

 <h1>Academic Website Template</h1>